ToCraft/Remorphed/README.md

 ## Getting Started

-Search for a mob in the wilderniss and kill it.
+Search for a mob in the wilderness and kill it.
 After killing it, you're able to select it in the Menu (open it by pressing `^`).
 After selecting it, you can transform into it, just like in the Woodwalkers-mod, by pressing `G`.
 **Note: The previous unlocking method from Woodwalkers doesn't work with this addon installed!
 This unlock mechanic works as a replacement.**